 The Unlawful Internet Gambling and Enforcement Act of 2006 deemed that simulated games had “an outcome that is determined predominantly by statistical results of sporting events”.
 One of the key reasons why Sports Betting is outlawed on a federal level is that it is considered to be a mindless game of luck.

 By contrast, Fantasy games are said to put players in an actively strategic position.
 They must create their team and manage it, as well as predict the outcome of each performance.
-The CEOs of sites like FanDuel and DraftKings maintain that there is a clear correlation between expertise and results.
+The CEOs of sites like FanDuel maintain that there is a clear correlation between expertise and results.
 In regular betting however, a new player can out-perform a regular gambler due to luck.

 Anti-gambling Sports Leagues are aligned with Fantasy Games